brooksvb/codepath-io-sanitization/README.md

 sanitization will strip them before checking format.
 This could be changed, but I'm not sure if it should be considered a great enough issue to restructure.
 A normal userbase should not be trying to type html tags in inputs.
+- Some sql queries were not properly sanitized because I missed them when adding db_escape calls.
+(Fixed)

 ## License